Biden continues to recover from COVID-19, stays out of public view after ending his 2024 campaign

 White House physician Dr. Kevin O'Connor says President Joe Biden’s “symptoms have almost resolved completely” from COVID-19

-WASHINGTON -- WASHINGTON (AP) — President Joe Biden’s “symptoms have almost resolved completely” from COVID-19, according to his physician, as the president on Monday remained out of public view for the fifth straight day.
+REHOBOTH BEACH, Del. -- REHOBOTH BEACH, Del.
+(AP) — President Joe Biden’s “symptoms have almost resolved completely” from COVID-19, according to his physician, as the president on Monday remained out of public view for the fifth straight day.

 Biden announced he was ending his reelection campaign in a letter posted Sunday on social media.
 He also announced in a statement on Sunday that he was endorsing Vice President Kamala Harris.